Pre and postnatal depression

 is a telephone and online based mental health service run by and for lesbians, gay, bisexual, trans, and queer people.

 We work to improve the mental health and wellbeing of all LGBTQ communities and to make mental health a community concern.
+Our Online Support Live Chat is confidential, non-judgmental and anonymous.
+We are open on Monday, Tuesday and Wednesday afternoons.

 Consortium Members Use the searchable members directory to see what’s available in your area.
 Consortium is a national specialist infrastructure and membership organisation.
 We work to strengthen and support LGBT+ groups, organisations and projects so that they can deliver direct services and campaign for individual rights.